vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 * For Linear Horizontal Scalability and fault tolerance with ACID Compliance one may deploy **Oracle Sharding.**

   ### Keep Calm and build enterprise applications
+  * Shard databases for a share nothing architecture
-  * Shard and run databases as containers
+  * Run databases as containers
   * Use a wide variety of ORMs for Oracle
   * [ORDS](https://blogs.oracle.com/oraclemagazine/automatic-rest "ORDS") for REST based async communication with Oracle DB
   * Backup and restore conveniently with [RMAN](https://en.m.wikipedia.org/wiki/RMAN "RMAN")